Melissa McCarthy: Fashion line

-McCarthy studied textiles at Southern Illinois University, and was interested in a fashion career before she pursued her interests in acting.
+McCarthy studied textiles at Southern Illinois University and was interested in a fashion career before she pursued her interests in acting.
 When she moved to New York City, it was to attend the Fashion Institute of Technology.
-One of her closest friends is shoe designer Brian Atwood.
-McCarthy also spent time working as the costumer for a dance company.
+One of her closest friends is the shoe designer Brian Atwood.
+McCarthy also spent time working as a costumer for a dance company.

 In 2015, McCarthy announced her first clothing collection, Melissa McCarthy Seven7, for plus-size women.
 The line includes clothes up to size 28.
 In an interview with More, McCarthy stated that "people don't stop at size 12.
 I feel like there's a big thing missing where you can't dress to your mood above a certain number.
 Malls segregate "plus-size" clothes stores and hide these stores away from other sections of the mall."
 Seven7, which was developed alongside Sunrise Brands, debuted in August 2015 on the Home Shopping Network.